LABSN/mnefun/doc/overview.rst

     List of paths to search and fetch raw data. acq_port : int
     Acquisition port.
-run_names : list of str
+acq_exclude : list of str
+    Names to exclude when trying to find the correct remote directory.
+This can be useful for example if a subject was run more than once, or someone has done some preprocessing or made copies on the acquisition machine. run_names : list of str
     Run names for the paradigm.
 runs_empty : list of str